progress/hdp-kubernetes-preview/README.md

   ## To Configure TLS for HAProxy, set enabled property to true.
 Leaving the property as false will setup a self-signed certficate for the HAProxy.
   ## Put the PEM-formatted SSL certificate into a secret and provide the secret name in the secretName field.
   ## The PEM-formatted SSL certificate should contain the private key and the certificate.
 For example: cat certificate.pem private-key.pem > mycert.pem
-  ## To generate the secret in Kubernetes: kubectl create secret generic tls-cert --from-file=mycert.pem
+  ## To generate the secret in Kubernetes: kubectl create secret tls tls-cert --cert=certificate.pem --key=key.pem
   tls:
     enabled: false
     secretName: "" # tls-cert